moltam/letterconvd/README.md

 # Letterboxd CSV converter

-Converts an IMDb export file (CSV) into Letterboxd format.
+Converts an IMDb export file (CSV) into [Letterboxd format](http://letterboxd.com/about/importing-data/).

+You can import the converted file on the Letterboxd [import page](http://letterboxd.com/import/).

 ## Usage